 Brake fluids are classified by how they perform under extreme braking conditions.

 When brakes work hard, they throw off a ton of heat, and your brake fluid can’t help but absorb some of that heat.
-The heat reduces the performance of the fluid, and so a fluid that is resistant to heat is better, and as such, fluid is classified by its ability to resist heat.
+The heat reduces the fluid’s performance, so a fluid that is resistant to heat is better; as such, fluids are classified by their ability to resist heat.

 Fluid must meet or exceed the DOT (Department Of Transport) specifications.
 Two temperatures are looked at, in particular, the Dry and the Wet boiling point.

-The dry boiling point is the temperature the fluid boils at with less than 1% moisture by fluid volume (new fluid)
+The dry boiling point is the temperature at which the fluid boils with less than 1% moisture by fluid volume (new fluid)

-The wet boiling point is the temperature the fluid boils at, with a moisture content of 3.7% by fluid volume (older fluid).
-Bear in mind glycol brake fluid is hygroscopic; it attracts moisture (about 2 % a year) naturally, and that’s why it’s best to change glycol fluid every two years, three years max.
+The wet boiling point is the temperature at which the fluid boils, with a moisture content of 3.7% by fluid volume (older fluid).
+Bear in mind that glycol brake fluid is hygroscopic; it naturally attracts moisture (about 2% a year), so it’s best to change it every 2 years, max 3 years.

 The higher the boiling point, the better the fluid and is classified as such, see table below.